Challenges in Writing an Historical-fiction Trilogy

 “What’s that?”
 Stefan pointed to an oddly shaped building on the north side of the Forum.

-“The Carcer Tullianus,” said Alexander.
+“The Carcer Tullianum,” said Alexander.

 “The famous prison?
 So small?”